The location where Tupac Shakur was shot.

 Below, you will find the address and the GPS coordinates for this location.

-The GPS coordinates for the intersection are as follows.
+The latitude and longitude coordinates for the intersection are:

 The full address for this location is: